rubenrincon/dbximgdemo/README.md

 ![Bare Express server running](https://d2mxuefqeaa7sj.cloudfront.net/s_5BE384A0B772773EE7D3916BE412587034AC125EC6921B15EF4FEE7C88E3A55D_1504713272010_Picture2.png)

-# Front-end and back end
+# Front end and back end

 Before continuing with the code, it is important to set some additional structure to our project to have a clean separation of responsibilities.